zrheaume/adomer-toolkit/README.md

 _Some features may include bugs that can affect your project directory._

-__Important : Usage of adomer-toolkit requires an account with adomer online__

-_Go to https://adomer.herokuapp.com to sign up and view application diagnostics._

 # adomer-toolkit
 ### A lightweight analysis tool for create-react-app style applications